adrienne-yung/profile-website/README.md

-# final-project
+# profile-website

-A full stack JavaScript solo project.
+A full stack JavaScript solo project to introduce myself to the web development scene